Karuk language

-Karuk or Karok (Araráhih or Ararahih'uripih) is the traditional language of the Karuk people in the region surrounding the Klamath River, in Northwestern California.
+Karuk or Karok (Araráhih or Ararahihʼuripih) is the traditional language of the Karuk people in the region surrounding the Klamath River, in Northwestern California.
 The name 'Karuk' is derived from the Karuk word káruk, meaning "upriver".

 Karuk is classified as severely endangered by UNESCO with only around 12 fluent native speakers of the language left.
 Most members of the Karuk nation now use English in their everyday lives.
 Since 1949, there have been efforts to revitalize the language and increase the number of speakers led by linguists such as Dr. William Bright and Susan Gehr, as well as members of the Karuk community.

 History and usage

 The Karuk language originated around the Klamath River between Seiad Valley and Bluff Creek.
 Before European contact, it is estimated that there may have been up to 1,500 speakers.
 Linguist William Bright documented the Karuk language.
 When Bright began his studies in 1949, there were "a couple of hundred fluent speakers," but by 2011, there were fewer than a dozen fluent elders.
 A standardized system for writing the languages was adopted in the 1980s.

 The region where the Karuk tribe lived remained largely undisturbed until beaver trappers came through the area in 1827.
 In 1848, gold was discovered in California, and thousands of Europeans came to the Klamath River and its surrounding region to search for gold.
 The Karuk territory was soon filled with mining towns, manufacturing communities, and farms.
 The salmon that the tribe relied on for food became less plentiful because of contamination in the water from mining, and many members of the Karuk tribe died from either starvation or new diseases that the Europeans brought with them to the area.
 Many members of the Karuk tribe were also killed or sold into slavery by the Europeans.
 Karuk children were sent to boarding schools where they were Americanized and told not to use their native language.
 These combined factors caused the use of the Karuk language to steadily decline over the years until measures were taken to attempt to revitalize the language.